D'Angelo Barksdale: Season 2

-While in prison with Avon and Wee-Bey, D'Angelo begins using heroin.
+While in prison with Avon and Wee-Bey, D'Angelo has begun to use heroin.
 Although he is distant from his uncle, Avon still protects him and gets him a cushy job in the prison library.

-Wee-Bey is being harassed by a guard named Dwight Tilghman, who is involved in the prison drug trade.
-Avon arranges to have Tilghman's heroin supply laced with rat poison and advises D'Angelo to stay off the drug for a few days to prove he's not an addict, but does not tell D'Angelo of the plan.
-At least one of the inmates D'Angelo was friendly with accepted doses of the tainted drugs.
+Wee-Bey is continuously harassed by a guard named Dwight Tilghman, who is involved in the prison drug trade, spurring Avon to arrange to have Tilghman's heroin supply laced with rat poison.
+Avon advises D'Angelo to stay off the drug for a few days to prove he's not addicted, but does not tell D'Angelo of the "hot shots".

 After five prisoners die and eight more land in the infirmary, Avon informs on Tilghman in exchange for an earlier parole board hearing and a recommendation for early release.
 D'Angelo refuses to take part in the plan and, disgusted by his uncle's immorality, declares that he wants nothing more to do with his family or with Stringer.

-Stringer Bell grows afraid that D'Angelo may inform on the organization and hires a contract killer from Washington, D.C., who in turn arranges for a prisoner to strangle D'Angelo with a belt in the back room of the library, staging the scene to look like a suicide.
-No investigation is launched, although McNulty becomes convinced that it was a murder when he is belatedly informed and investigates it on his own.
+Stringer grows afraid that D'Angelo may inform on the organization and hires a contract killer from Washington, D.C., who in turn arranges for a prisoner to strangle D'Angelo with a belt in the back room of the library, staging the scene to look like a suicide.
+No investigation is launched, although McNulty becomes convinced that it was a murder when he is belatedly informed of D'Angelo's death and investigates it on his own.
 D'Angelo's family members continue to believe it was a suicide until McNulty confronts Donette and Brianna with his suspicions.
-Stringer tells Avon of his involvement in season 3.
+Stringer eventually reveals to Avon his involvement in the murder in season 3.
+This causes a rift to grow between them until Avon eventually gives Stringer up to be killed by Omar and Brother Mouzone.
+Brianna, having grown suspicious of Avon's supposed involvement in her son's death, distanced herself from her brother.